Published 28 Apr 2026

 That’s why digital process automation tools are increasingly being adopted: to bring visibility, structure, and accountability into a workflow that otherwise relies on spreadsheets and paper trails.

-Tools like InfoPath, SharePoint Designer, or Excel might get the job done, but they weren’t built for today’s complexity.
+Managing contracts with tools such as InfoPath, SharePoint Designer, or Excel might get the job done, but they weren’t built for today’s complexity.
 Most lack modern features like centralized dashboards, real-time updates, or automation logic.

 Take Utah’s Department of Health and Human Services (DHHS), for example.
 Before adopting automation, they managed over 100 forms manually, including contract-related workflows.
 The result?
 Bottlenecks, inconsistent tracking, and compliance issues across departments.